MakeSchool-Tutorials/Habitual-Swift4/P05-Building-a-Custom-Cell/content.md

 }
 ```

-This method sets the contents of the `UIImageView`, the `UILabel`s and evaluates if the cell should show the checkmark or the arrow.
+This method sets the contents of the `UIImageView`, the `UILabel`s and evaluates if the cell should show the checkmark or the arrow depending if the habit is completed.